BUU33710 Consumer Behaviour (5 ECTS) 2025/26

 Available to Exchange students

 Consumption isn’t just about the acquisition of good and services to satisfy needs and wants.
-People consume to make meaning, establish identities, connect with others, and sometimes just for the experience.
-Consumption plays a big part in daily routines and habits, and yet it is also central to the extraordinary experiences that consumers seek to escape from this monotony.
+Consumption is a big part of our culture.
+We consume to make meaning, establish identities, connect with other people, and for the experience.
+Consumption is a part of our daily routines and habits, but it also forms the basis of the extraordinary experiences that we seek to escape from the mundane.

 Learning Outcomes: